LaMoure, North Dakota: Volleyball

 The Loboe volleyball team has won three state championships.
 They became the first North Dakota Class B volleyball team to win the state championship three consecutive times, from 2015-2017.

 Boys Basketball

 The LaMoure and LaMoure-Litchville-Marion Boys Basketball team has made 5 appearances in the State Tournament.
 Placing 1st in 1976, 6th in 1992, and 3rd in 2008, as the LaMoure Loboes.
-They placed 4th in 2013 and 2015 as the LaMoure-Litchville-Marion Loboes.
+They placed 4th in 2013 and 2015 as well as 3rd place in 2022, as the LaMoure-Litchville-Marion Loboes.

 Girls' Basketball

 The LaMoure-Litchville-Marion Girls' Basketball team has appeared in two state tournaments, placing third in 2015, and sixth in 2020.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, LaMoure has a humid continental climate, abbreviated "Dfb" on climate maps.